wilsonmar/oss-perf/README.md

 than Selenium scripts because they do not maintain a copy of the DOM of each user.

+   Because it usually takes several servers to emulate enough load on an application server under test, JMeter is often run within a cloud envrionment such as Amazon.

 0. **Selenium WebDriver**
 controls desktop browsers as if humans were tapping on the keyboard and moving the mouse around a browser.